Cyber Security Body of Knowledge (CyBOK) Training Course

 OpenDJ for Administrators

-14 HoursThis instructor-led, live training in Serbia (online or onsite) is aimed at system administrators who wish to use OpenDJ to manage their organization's user credentials in a production environment.
+14 HoursThis instructor-led, live training in Serbia (online or on-site) is aimed at system administrators who wish to use OpenDJ to manage their organization's user credentials in a production environment.

 By the end of this training, participants will be able to: